-The prosecution first argues that a valid registry card is required to assert a defense under § 8 of the MMMA.
-This issue is easily resolved, as this Court held to the contrary in Redden, \\\\ Mich App at \\\\, slip op at 11.
-Accordingly, the fact that defendant did not have a valid registry card at the time of his arrest did not preclude him from asserting his defense.
+The prosecution first argues that a valid registry identification card is required to assert a defense under § 8 of the MMMA.
+This issue is easily resolved because this Court held to the contrary in Redden, 290 Mich App at 81.
+Accordingly, the fact that defendant did not have a valid registry card at the time of his arrest did not preclude him from asserting this defense.